-ELLs receive instruction using ESOL Instructional Strategies.
+ELLs receive scaffolded instruction using ESOL Instructional Strategies.
 School site administrators are responsible for monitoring the implementation and documentation of ESOL strategies by the classroom teacher.
-Evidence is obtained during classroom observations, evaluations and classroom walk-throughs, including review of documentation/notation in lesson plans, and evidence of appropriate use of materials and audiovisuals.
+Evidence is obtained during classroom observations, evaluations, and classroom walk-throughs, including review of documentation/notation in lesson plans, and evidence of appropriate use of materials and audiovisuals.
 All teachers of ELLs document the ESOL strategies used for each lesson in their plan book using the codes from the District's ESOL Instructional Strategies Matrix.
+Teachers are encouraged to receive additional training in the areas of Differentiated Instruction and ESOL strategies.
+Students are given support either individually or in small groups, based on student need, in order to target specific weaknesses identified by ACCESS for ELLs, IPT, FAIR, FSA, BAS, EOC, etc.

-The following are some of the approaches used by teachers to ensure that comprehensible instruction is provided for the ELLs:
+The following are some of the approaches used by teachers to ensure comprehensible instruction is provided for the ELLs:

-- Teacher/paraprofessional-student interaction in both languages when possible - Curriculum is structured so that prior knowledge is considered. - Methods and materials used in the program reflect second language acquisition strategies and needs. - All subject matter is introduced in English, using ESOL instructional strategies, to ensure comprehensible instruction.
+- Teacher/paraprofessional-student interaction in both languages when possible - Curriculum is structured with consideration of prior knowledge. - Methods and materials used in the program reflect second language acquisition strategies and needs. - All subject matter is introduced in English, using ESOL instructional strategies and scaffolds, to ensure comprehensible instruction. - Use of WIDA CAN DO descriptors.

-It is the responsibility of the teacher to ensure the student understands the instruction being provided.
+It is the responsibility of the teacher to ensure the student understands the content and standards being taught during the course.